Departure Time Choice Models in Urban Transportation Systems Based on Mean Field Games: Problem Definition

 To determine the optimal departure time, we assume that each player aims to minimize his travel cost.
 In the DTUE problem, the travel cost is usually defined based on $\alpha$-$\beta$-$\gamma$ scheduling preferences \citep{fosgerau2015congestion}.
 That means, the cost function is defined as the sum of the travel time and a penalty cost for arriving at $t_d^i + T(t_d^i,x^i)$ instead of the desired arrival time.
 Specifically, we assume that each player's cost function is given by,

 where $\alpha$ denotes the cost of travelling per unit of time, $\beta$ and $\gamma$ denote, respectively, the cost of earliness and lateness for the traveler arrival.
-Note that $(y)_+ = \max\{y,0\}$ and $t_d^{-i}$ expresses the dependency of $J$ on the departure times of the other users ($\not= i$) via their travel times.
+Note that $(y)_+ = \max\{y,0\}$ as well $t_d^{-i}$ and $x^{-i}$ respectively express the dependency of $J$ on the departure times and trip lengths of the other users ($\not= i$) via their travel times.

 The cost function defined in (\ref{eq:cost function}) captures the fact that travelers prefer not to deviate from their desired arrival time (i.e., arrive as close as possible to their desired arrival time) while they do not spend too much time on the traffic.
 Note that the dependency of the cost function on the trip lengths is not emphasized in the notation, while it holds implicitly.
 Below, we provide the definition of the optimal strategy that each player adopts to determine his departure time. \begin{definition} The departure time vector $\hat{t}_d := (\hat{t}_d^1,\ldots,\hat{t}_d^n) \in \Tc_d^n$ is a Nash equilibrium (NE) for the cost function given in (\ref{eq:cost function}), if for all $i \in [n]$ we have